matthewbonadies/PrecisionPicksPGA/README.md

 - `Notebooks`
     - Contains all final notebooks involved in the project
 - `Streamlit`
-    - Contains all code to deploy streamlit app
+    - Contains all code to deploy streamlit application
 - `data`
     - Contains all preprocessed data used for modeling
 - `Presentations`